-I just ordered popcorn in bulk (organic, non-GMO nerd here) so much cheaper than I could find it anyplace else.
+I just ordered popcorn in bulk (organic, non-GMO nerd here), which is so much cheaper than I could find anywhere else.

 It’s important to know your best prices.
 Sometimes, items are not cheaper in bulk.
 Knowing how much you are willing to spend is a must.
-If you know that your local grocery will put ground beef on sale every three months at $1.99 pound, then the $2.49 per pound bulk purchase at Costco isn’t really the best deal.
+If you know that your local grocery will sell ground beef every three months at $1.99 per pound, then the $2.49 per pound bulk purchase at Costco isn’t the best deal.